yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/index.md

 ## Meeting Schedule

-The journal club is held on a monthly basis.
-Schedule for 2023 will be determined in due course.

 | Date             | Topics                           |
 | ---------------- | -------------------------------- |
 | 5 May 2022       | JMRI (View [Spreadsheet](https://docs.google.com/spreadsheets/d/1-4spJ677WzYBpuzcnHu_gO0mSnoR29mk/edit?usp=sharing&ouid=117155765040566319388&rtpof=true&sd=true))     |